litmuschaos/v1-litmus-docs/docs/azure-disk-loss.md

 ## Details

--   Causes chaos to disrupt state of virtual disk by detaching it from the vm instance for a certain chaos duration using disk name and vm instance name.
+-   Causes chaos to disrupt the state of the virtual disk by detaching it from the VM instance for a certain chaos duration using disk name and VM instance name.
 -   It helps to check the performance of the application/process running on the instance.

 ## Integrations

 -   Azure Disk Loss can be effected using the chaos library: `litmus`, which makes use of azure sdk to attach/detach a disk.
--   The desired chaoslib can be selected by setting the above options as value for the env variable `LIB`
+-   The desired chaoslib can be selected by setting the above option as a value for the env variable `LIB`

 ## Steps to Execute the Chaos Experiment

 - This Chaos Experiment can be triggered by creating a ChaosEngine resource on the cluster.
-To understand the values to provide in a ChaosEngine specification, refer [Getting Started](getstarted.md/#prepare-chaosengine)
+To understand the values to provide in a ChaosEngine specification, refer to [Getting Started](getstarted.md/#prepare-chaosengine)

 - Follow the steps in the sections below to create the chaosServiceAccount, prepare the ChaosEngine & execute the experiment.